AmpereComputingAI/ai-playground/README.md

 ```bash
 sudo firewall-cmd --list-ports
 ```
+### 4. Port Forwarding for Local and Cloud Instances
+For **local instances**, access the playground and demos using ```localhost```.
+For **cloud instances**, use the public IP address of the instance.
+Ensure ports 7860-7863 are open in your cloud provider's security group or firewall settings.

 ## Demo Details
 This project includes three AI demos, each optimized for Ampere Computing platforms.
 Below are details and links to their respective GitHub repositories for further information.